Ingrid-Cardoso-93/Google-CSS/README.md

 # Google-CSS
-Some exemple studied at Google DEV Course by Firefox Web
+Some exemples studied at Google DEV Course by Firefox Web.